tarwn/lessthandot-hugo/blogs/content/posts/2012-09-07-my-mobile-friendly-site-redesign.md

 ### Images

 I cheated a bit on images.
-Any image with the “imglow” CSS class will be hidden above 480 px screen width and replaced with ones that with a class “imghi”.
+Any image with the "imglow" CSS class will be hidden above 480 px screen width and replaced with ones that with a class "imghi".
 Since many small browsers would load the large image even if it is hidden, I put the actual image source in a data attribute and use a bit of javascript to populate the src value.

 <code lang="html"><br />
 <img src="_n_images/logo_sm.png" alt="Eli Weinstock-Herman | Tarwn" border="0" class="imglow" /><br />